GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 - In another browser tab, navigate to the load-generator URL(from the installation stage if it isn't populated).
 - Enter the number of **users** and **spawn rate**.
 For this application, we recommend to test 100 total users with a spawn rate of 2 users per second.
-- Fill in the **Host** field with the "Hipster shop web address" from the installation stage if it isn't populated.
+- Fill in the **Host** field with the "Online Boutique web address" from the installation stage if it isn't populated.
 - Click the **Start swarming** button to begin generating traffic to the site.

 From here, you can explore how the application was deployed, and you can use the navigation menu to bring up other GCP tools.